-Still, research facilities as big as MAX IV does use a lot of energy.
-The ambition is to use only electricity coming from renewable sources, mainly water and wind.
-A small amount of electricity will also be generated by solar panels on the roof of the office building.
+Still, research facilities as big as MAX IV do use a lot of energy.
+The ambition is to use only electricity coming from renewable sources, primarily wind and water.
+A modest amount of electricity will also be generated by solar panels on the roof of the office building.
 Great efforts have been made to recycle and reuse the excess heat generated from the linac and accelerators.
-All accelerator equipment is connected to a cooling system with heat exchangers and heat pumps which makes it possible to reuse the excess heat via the district heating system in Lund and getting cooling water for the accelerator equipment in return.
-This is not only a way to make really good use of all the excess heat generated in the facility but also a way to receive cooling water, reduce the operation cost for the facility and reduce the carbon footprint.
+All accelerator equipment is connected to a cooling system with heat exchangers and heat pumps which makes it possible to reuse the excess heat via the district heating system in Lund, in exchange for cooling water for the accelerator equipment.
+This is not only a way to make excellent use of all the excess generated heat but also reduce facility operational costs and reduce the carbon footprint.

 A green site

-The landscape around MAX IV complies with the high sustainability agenda for the area.
-For example, all the cut and fill from the excavations are kept on site and are reshaped into a hilly landscape, constructed to reduce vibrations and to maximise the land surface area.
-This provides room for more grass, flowers, recreational areas, birds and frogs.
+The MAX IV landscape complies with the high sustainability agenda for the area.
+For example, all the cut and fill from the excavations were kept on site and are reshaped into a hilly landscape, constructed to reduce vibrations and to maximise the land surface area.
+This provides spaces for more grass, flowers, recreational areas, birds and amphibians.
 To further enhance the ecological diversity, a mix of seeds from the nearby nature reserve Kungsmarken and from local businesses is sown on the slopes.
 Water is an important feature for wildlife and also enhances the biological diversity, so rainwater ponds including wetland vegetation have been introduced.